linode/docs/docs/applications/containers/kubernetes/using-octant-with-kubernetes-a-tutorial/index.md

     kubectl get pods
 {{< /note >}}

-1. Load the dashboard address (e.g. `http://127.0.0.1:7777`) in your browser.
+1. The dashboard may load automatically in your browser, or you can load the dashboard address (e.g. `http://127.0.0.1:7777`) in your browser if it does not.
 You should see the Octant dashboard.

 ## Navigating the Interface

-The interfaces that Octant provides are meant to be a complement, and not a replacement for kubectl.
+The interfaces that Octant provides are meant to be a complement, and not a replacement, for kubectl.
 When using Octant, you may find that you sometimes need to return to kubectl to perform certan actions.
 Still, the Octant dashboard will serve as a helpful overview when inspecting your cluster.

 {{< note >}}
 The cluster objects visible in the following screenshots were created by installing the [Helm chart](https://github.com/helm/charts/tree/master/stable/ghost) for the [Ghost](https://ghost.org) blogging software.
 The [How to Install Apps on Kubernetes with Helm](/docs/applications/containers/kubernetes/how-to-install-apps-on-kubernetes-with-helm/) guide outlines how to install this software.